nmaupu/freenas-provisioner/README.md

 # Release

-- Update the Makefile with the future new version to be released and pushed (docker image):
+- Update the Makefile with the future new version to be released and pushed (docker image)
+- Update `deploy/deployment.yaml` with the new image version as well
 - Commit, push
 - Create a tag:
 ```